Skip to main content

 1.3 The relevant person

-The regulation defines the relevant person as the patient, the patient may also request that that a suitable person acts on their behalf making them both relevant people.
+The regulation defines the relevant person as the patient, the patient may also request that a suitable person acts on their behalf making them both relevant people.
 This person may or may not be a relative but will be a person the patient has trust in and who they have agreed to be involved in their care.

 In certain situations such as when a patient dies or is incapacitated, this extends to people acting lawfully on their behalf.